BearStudio/interview-exercice/README.md

 The list must be able to be filtered by type.

 Clicking on an item in the list triggers a navigation to a new details page for the selected item.

+This exercice must be done using the given stack (NextJS, Chakra UI, TanstackQuery)